axelerant/testimonials-widget/UPGRADING.md

 * As [Internet Explorer 7.0 usage](http://www.w3schools.com/browsers/browsers_explorer.asp) is under 0.5% of Internet traffic, support for it is discontinued.
 Option `include_ie7_css` is removed.
 * Pre-2.15.0 JavaScript slider code has been replaced with [bxSlider](http://bxslider.com/) and is now removed.
 Options `use_bxslider`, `disable_animation`, `fade_out_speed`, `fade_in_speed`, `height`, `min_height`, and `max_height` are removed.
+* Pre-2.0.0 Testimonials Widget automatic migration has been removed.
+Install and activate Testimonials Widget 2.19.0 before installing the latest Testimonials Widget.
 * Replace `testimonials_widget_premium_` of actions, filters, and functions with `twp_`
 * Replace `testimonials_widget_` of actions, filters, and functions with `tw_`
 * Replace `tba_` of actions, filters, and functions with `tw_`